-A little adventurer or traveler who loves a slow, intense way of traveling should definitely get on the back of a horse.
-The more experience, the more intense the experience, we think.
-Both for advanced riders and myself, but also for beginners like Henk,
+The little adventurer or traveler who likes a slow, intense way of traveling should definitely get on the back of a horse.
+The more experience, the more intense the experience, in our opinion.
+Both for advanced riders like myself, but also for beginners like Henk.

 Horseback riding requires fitness.
 Yes, your muscles really do something.
 Not only the horse works.
 Balance and a firm seat form your basis.
 And be alert, because in the wilderness you can encounter anything, including other animals.
 Horses can react very directly to this.
 We give six tips on destinations that are worth discovering.
 And we would like to add more locations in the future, because a ride on the African savannah or the Mongolian tundra, for example, is definitely on our bucket list!